Three Sundays: Reception

 The episode has generally received positive reviews.
 Noel Murray from The A.V.
-Club gave the episode an A stating that it gives “little slices of life, in which small gestures - Roger pining for his old ways, Peggy taking pride in the way her career aspirations impress an unattainable…” IGN gave the episode a rating of 8.7/10 explaining how the show “can bring the funny, but it excels in the sorrow.”
-Will Dean of The Guardian praised the episode for its attention to Peggy's personal life.
-He stated that the “whole plot was deftly done” and that Father Gill's presence “was a subtle and nuanced trick…."
-Predictable scenario made infinitely more interesting by keeping protagonists away from each other.”
-Sally Tamarkin from The Slate suggested for the episode to be used as an introduction for first-time watchers.
-She implied that if one needed to know a little backstory to Mad Men, “‘Three Sundays’ was the one to watch first.”
+Club gave the episode an A, saying it showcased "little slices of life, in which small gestures [are to] impress [the] unattainable".
+IGN gave the episode a rating of 8.7/10, explaining how the episode "[brings] the funny, but it excels in the sorrow".
+Will Dean of The Guardian praised the episode for its attention to Peggy's personal life, saying "the whole plot was deftly done" and that Father Gill's presence "was a subtle and nuanced trick...
+[It was] infinitely more interesting by keeping [them] away from each other".
+Sally Tamarkin from The Slate praised the episode, and said it should be used as an introduction for first-time watchers of the series.